tseguin715/Online-Purchasing-Behavior/README.md

 The average profit value could be used to predict an actual profit using different values of R (revenue) per item as well as the number of predicted positives.
 The size of the test set contained 2466 sessions, which for R = $1 would grant a total profit of $11.5 (2466 * 0.00466 * $1), or if R were $100 the profit would be $1150, etc.

-To show the profit calculation more explicitly together with the initial conditions/assumptions restated,
+To show the profit calculation more explicitly together with the key initial conditions/assumptions restated,

-Revenue per sale: $1<br>
+- Revenue per sale: $1<br>
-Cost per true positive: $0.90 (stocking cost: 90% of revenue or 10% profit margin)<br>
+- Cost per true positive: $0.90 (stocking cost: 90% of revenue or 10% profit margin)<br>
-Cost per false positive: $1.05 (stocking cost plus carrying cost)<br>
+- Cost per false positive: $1.05 (stocking cost plus carrying cost)<br>
-The false negative's cost and revenue values are the opposite of the true positive, in that the "cost" is the revenue lost, and the "revenue" is the money saved not stocking the product.
+- The false negative's cost and revenue values are the opposite of the true positive, in that the "cost" is the revenue lost, and the "revenue" is the money saved not stocking the product.

 | Result | Number (a) | Cost (b) | Revenue (c) | Profit (a*\[c-b\]) |
 | --- | --- |  --- | --- | --- |